ToshiroAkihabara/ToshiroAkihabara/README.md

 ### :page_facing_up: Hello there,
-- I'm a Junior Python Developer based in Saint-Petersburg, Russia.
+I'm a Python Developer based in Saint-Petersburg, Russia.
-- Besides coding in Python I'm working as Service Engineer in Pentax Medical.
 ---

 ### Languages & Tools :